 Encryption at rest has been available on-demand via the support for a few months now.
 We recently decided to enable it by default for all new databases.
 In this article, you will learn what is Encryption at Rest and why it’s important for your business.
 We will also cover how we implemented it on Scalingo and why we decided to enable it by default for all our customers.

-The security of your database’s data is top priority for us.
+The security of your database’s data is a top priority for us.
 Database access is always encrypted with TLS connections when reached from outside Scalingo’s datacenter and can be enforced even inside the infrastructure.
 Credentials to authenticate are always generated randomly with a strong password.
 Communication between members of a database cluster is also encrypted by default.
 Of course database backups are encrypted and stored externally.
 Moreover our infrastructure provider contractually guarantees that when a disk goes to maintenance, all its data are erased.
 But encryption at rest is a good safeguard we can add to our infrastructure.

 What is Encryption at Rest?